Shinto shrine: Shinbutsu bunri

-Until the end of Edo period, local kami beliefs and Buddhism were intimately connected in what was called (神仏習合, shinbutsu shūgō), up to the point where even the same buildings were used as both Shinto shrines and Buddhist temples.
+Until the end of Edo period, local beliefs and Buddhism were intimately connected in what was called (神仏習合, shinbutsu shūgō), up to the point where even the same buildings were used as both Shinto shrines and Buddhist temples.

 After the law, the two would be forcibly separated.
 This was done in several stages.
-At first, an order issued by the Jingijimuka in April 1868 ordered the defrocking of shasō and bettō (shrine monks performing Buddhist rites at Shinto shrines).
-A few days later, the Daijōkan banned the application of Buddhist terminology such as gongen to Japanese kami and the veneration of Buddhist statues in shrines.
+At first, an order issued by the in April 1868 ordered the defrocking of and (shrine monks performing Buddhist rites at Shinto shrines).
+A few days later, the banned the application of Buddhist terminology such as to Japanese and the veneration of Buddhist statues in shrines.